 As we have mentioned, shingles can lead to a few complications.
 While these are quite rare, they are more likely if you have a weakened immune system or are an older person.
 Here are a few of the known complications:

-- Posterpetic Neuralgia – This is the most common complication of shingles, affecting as many as one in five people over the age of 50.
+- Postherpetic Neuralgia – This is the most common complication of shingles, affecting as many as one in five people over the age of 50.
 This can cause severe nerve pain and intense itching even after the rash and other symptoms have gone.
-This can last between three or six months, years or in some cases, for life.
+This can last between three or six months, years, or in some cases, for life.

 - Eye Problems – If one of your eyes is affected, further problems may develop.
 These include glaucoma, inflammation of the eye and optic nerve, and ulceration and permanent scarring of the surface of your eye.

 - Ramsay Hunt Syndrome – This can occur if shingles affects certain nerves in your head.
 Symptoms include earache, hearing loss, dizziness, vertigo, a rash around the ear and a loss of taste.
 Early treatment can lead to recovery if started within 72 hours of the symptoms occurring.

-- Inflammation of your lungs (pneumonia), liver (hepatitis), brain (encephalitis), spinal cord (transverse myelitis) or protective membranes that surround your brain and spinal cord (meningitis).
+- Inflammation – Inflammation can affect your lungs (pneumonia), liver (hepatitis), brain (encephalitis), spinal cord (transverse myelitis), or protective membranes that surround your brain and spinal cord (meningitis).
 Fortunately these complications are quite rare.

 Shingles is rarely life-threatening, but complications like the above mean that around one in every 1,000 cases in adults over the age of 70 is fatal.

 The best way of preventing shingles is by getting a vaccination.
 The vaccine, known as Zostavax, is given as a single injection into your upper arm and you’ll only need to have it once.
 Unlike the flu vaccine, you can get the shingles vaccine at any time of the year.